-iMPaCT-Mathi (IM) was developed as an unexpected synergy of two NSF-funded research efforts conducted by the first author at The University of Texas at El Paso (UTEP). iMPaCT-Math's pedagogy evolved from an ultra-elementary programming thread called "Media Exposed" incorporated into UTEP's Entering Students' Program.
+IM was developed as an unexpected synergy of two NSF-funded research efforts conducted by the first author at The University of Texas at El Paso (UTEP).
+IM's pedagogy evolved from an ultra-elementary programming thread called "Media Exposed" incorporated into UTEP's Entering Students' Program.
 Media Exposed targeted students taking (and often stuck retaking) algebra and pre-calculus courses.
 The course initially used a Python-based programming environment and libraries that enable students to focus on achieving dramatic media artifacts rather than the underlying mathematics.
-As observed at other institutions, many students without prior interest or exposure to programming who took this course reported increased interest in programming.^{17, 12} i iMPaCT is an approximate acronym for Media Propelled Computational Thinking.
-The learning modules (LMs) developed for integration within high school math courses are collectively referred to as iMPaCT-Math (IM).
+As observed at other institutions, many students without prior interest or exposure to programming who took this course reported increased interest in programming.^{17, 12}